huncijr/FloWealth/README.md

 ### 📝 Note Management

-Create and manage your shopping notes with ease.
+Create notes with just an AI prompt - just type what you need to buy and our AI parses it automatically.
 Add products, estimate prices, and track your planned expenses.

 ![Add Note](./Readme%20gifs/addnote.gif)